 The Tabernacle - Welcome to Pharmakon

-In her previous work SKIN OF LIGHT, Kate looked at our attempts to reach ascension, this new work however, attempts a return to the body.
-Referencing the altarpiece, Kate uses the Gothic arch as a structure to the paintings to experience the figural gesture.
+In her previous work Skin of Light, Kate looked at our attempts to reach ascension, this new work however, attempts a return to the body.
+Referencing the altarpiece, Kate uses the Gothic arch as a structure in which to experience the figural gesture.
 ‘Making my work is a bodily act, even before the painting there is the cutting, sanding and priming of the panels.
 Then I begin, purposefully working on a scale that reflects my own body or larger, I want the work to impose on me, to try and intimidate me, so I have little option but to attack with my whole body.’

-The performance is seven minutes long and involves fantastically loud gabber music by Shoobz Darg.
+The performance is seven minutes long and involves fantastically loud music by Shoobz Darg.

 Kate Dunn & Vinca Petersen in conversation